krzbanas/personal-science/content/post/2017-12-01-Numerical_Integration.md

 """
 math = false
 +++
 Numerical integration in R by fitting a piece-wise linear function.
+Example adapted from quoted sources.
+First piece-wise linear function is fitted by 'approxfun', then integration is done over the

 ```r
 # example based on: http://tolstoy.newcastle.edu.au/R/help/04/10/6138.html